Blue Dream Melody: History

 Out of service during the COVID-19 pandemic, she was laid up at Tallinn, Estonia in November 2021.
 In June 2022, AIDA Cruises announced that the ship would not return to service for AIDA Cruises and had been sold to an undisclosed buyer.
 Later, she was renamed Avitak but remained laid up in Tallinn, Estonia. and listed as owned by Beta Marine Ltd. of Majuro, Marshall Islands, and managed by Istanbul-based Sealife Denizcilik Ltd. Sti.

-In January 2024, the ship was sold to China Development Bank, Hong Kong for lease to Chinese operator Blue Dream International Cruise of Shanghai.
-The ship is to be renamed Blue Dream Melody and is expected to enter service after refurbishment in China.
+In January 2024, the ship was sold to China Development Bank, Hong Kong for lease to Chinese operator Blue Dream International Cruise of Shanghai. he ship was renamed Blue Dream Melody and entered service after refurbishment in China.
 The ship arrived in March 2024 in China.
+In December 2025 it was impounded in Beihai over unpaid fuel bills.